john-azzaro/Study-Node/README.md

 ## Node is a runtime environment for JavaScript on a machine.
 Node.js is a server-side enviroment for executing JavaScript that allows us to write JavaScript that runs on the server.
 It is an open source (MIT license) and cross-platform (PC, MAC, or Linux) runtime enviroment for server-side and networking applications (i.e. executing JavaScript OUTSIDE of a browser).

-## Node.js uses the V8 JavaScript engine in chrome.
+## Node uses the V8 JavaScript engine in chrome.
 Node includes the v8 JavaScript engine plus additional modules that give us extra capabilites that are not inside browsers.
 V8 is a "just-in-time compiler" written in C++ that takes the JavaScript you write in your web apps and turns it into machine-level instructions.
 It engine translates JavaScript into instructions that the computer can execute.
+On top of the V8 engine sit a collection of "modules".
+These modules include things like file-system, networking, etc. Other modules are built by the commmunity and distributed via NPM.

 ## Node is NOT...
 Node is NOT a programming langauge.
 Node is NOT to be compared to other frameworks like ASP.NET.
 Node is NOT a framework (its a runtime enviroment for executing JavaScript code).
 Node is NOT for CPU-intensive applications (since node applications are single threaded).